 #3.
 Expense & fees

 When considering Amazon Fulfillment Services, it is important to take into account the associated costs and fees besides the referral fees.
-The cost for Fulfillment, storage, and shipping might be the difference between Amazon FBM fees and FBA ones.
+The cost for Fulfillment, storage, and shipping might be the difference between FBA vs FBM fees.

 Using Fulfillment by Amazon, sellers must pay fees for storage and fulfillment based on the size and weight of their products.
 Although these fees can add up, FBA sellers still gain profits if their products have high sales volumes.